sonofhypnos/dotfiles/README.md

 ## Setting up desktop:

+- [ ] You will have to remove the ~/.config/systemd directory created by home-manager once, so that we can first write the files from dotbot there, before we proceed to add the ones from home-manager
 - [ ] If this is your desktop, once installed you need to run the `enable_services.sh` script with root to enable systemd services.
 Next you want to figure out how to get the home manager installed for the programs you installed through it (like ripgrep.
 Longterm you want to move as much as possible of your programs from apt to nix).

 Allow sleep in user mode (necessary to enable a scheduled sleep from your i3 config):